Declan Kelly is the Chairman, CEO and co-founder of Teneo. He is responsible for running all of the company’s operations globally.

-Declan is a trusted advisor to several of the world’s leading CEOs and corporations.
+Declan is a trusted advisor to many of the world’s leading CEOs and corporations.

 In his role as Envoy, Declan is recognized as having helped bring significant investment to the region from U.S. corporations.
 He also played a significant role in supporting the efforts that led to the historic devolution of policing and justice powers to the Northern Ireland Assembly, giving Northern Ireland fully devolved political governance for the first time in its modern history.